444thLiao/amplicon_workflow/README.md

 All parameter have been embedd into a unify directory called `config`.
 If you want to change the path of software/database, you could see `config/soft_db_path.py`.
 If you want to change the parameter of otu/deblur/dada2, you could see `config/default_params.py`.

 `config/default_file_structures.py` is not yet used at pipelines, so changing it would not change the result.

+### 3. Error raised by dada2?
+Maybe because the version of `r-base` in global environment is higher than the installed `r-base` version inside the conda environment.
+So please united the version of R in global and env.

 ## Feedback